-An old school Chicken (or turkey) Enchilada, the tortilla wrapped around a creamy filling, napped in an easy Ranchero Sauce.
-Finished with just a sprinkle of cheese (after all, there is cheese in the filling) these are truly delicious.
+In these Chicken or Turkey Enchiladas with Ranchero Sauce, the tortilla is wrapped around a creamy, chicken (or turkey) filling, then napped in an easy Ranchero Sauce.
+Finished with a sprinkle of cheese, these are truly delicious.
 The sauce, flavorful (but not hot) gives a sharp contrast to the enchilada, itself.
-It’s a beautiful thing.
+Chicken or Turkey Enchiladas with Ranchero Sauce are just a beautiful thing.

 - 1/2 cup finely chopped onion (the other half goes inside the enchilada)

-- 1 bell pepper, finely chopped, or use poblano, charred, skinned and chopped, or a small can or two of green chile peppers
+- 1 bell pepper, finely chopped, or use poblano, charred, skinned and chopped, or a small can of green chile peppers

 - 2 tablespoons oil